 Grand Prismatic Spring (season dependent)

 The Grand Prismatic Spring is another famous must-see in Yellowstone National Park.
-The colors of the spring are out-of-this-world in all of the photos I have seen of the spring so I was very excited to see it.
+The colors of the spring are out-of-this-world in all of the photos I have seen of the spring, so I was very excited to see it.
 Unfortunately, I should note that if it’s cold, it’s very hard to see the spring due to the steam rising from it.
-We visited on a very cold day and the spring just took over the viewing area.
+We visited on a very cold day, and the steam just took over the viewing area.
 Keep that in mind if you are visiting outside of summer.

 I found the boardwalk to be very accessible, although a bit of a walk, so keep that in mind for those who require assistance or wheelchairs.

-Special Note: The area was very windy so please hold on to your hats, sunglasses, and masks!
-You are not allowed to leave the boardwalk so those items once lost, are sadly gone forever!
+Special Note: The area was very windy, so please hold on to your hats, sunglasses, and masks!
+You cannot leave the boardwalk for safety reasons, so those items, once lost, are sadly gone forever!

 Yellowstone Waterfall & Grand Canyon of Yellowstone

 With several trails and viewing platforms on either side, there really is not a bad view of the Yellowstone Grand Canyon!
-To get the photos above, we drove on the one-way North Rim road and it was incredible to walk down to the Lookout points.
-It was a very snowy day and heavens it was windy, but oh so worth it!
+To get the photos above, we drove on the one-way North Rim road, and it was incredible to walk down to the Lookout points.
+It was a very snowy day, and heaven, it was windy, but oh so worth it!

 Firehole Canyon Drive and Waterfall

-There is a swimming area too so if you are visiting in the summer, dipping into the cool waters in one of the few swimming areas would be great fun!
-If you are interested, check out the guidelines for swimming in the Firehole swimming area.
+There is a swimming area too, so if you are visiting in the summer, dipping into the cool waters in one of the few swimming areas would be great fun!
+If you are interested, there are guidelines for swimming in the Firehole swimming area.

 Madison River